-Of Weakness in Men They Treat and Fail to Cure.
+Fail to Cure.

-An Omaha Company places for the first time before the public a MAGICAL TREATMENT for the cure of Lost Vitality, Nervous and Sexual Weakness, and Restoration of Life Force in old and young men.
+An Omaha Company places for the first time before the public a Magical TREAT-MENT for the cure of Lost Vitality, Nervous and Sexual Weakness, and Restoration of Life Force in old and young men.
 No worn-out French remedy; contains no Phosphorous or other harmful drugs.
-It is a WONDERFUL TREATMENT-magical in its effects-positive in its cure.
-All readers, who are suffering from a weakness that blights their life, causing that mental and physical suffering peculiar to Lost Manphysical suffering peculiar to Lost Manhood, should write to the STATE MEDICAL COMPANY, Omaha, Neb., and they will send you absolutely FREE, a valuable paper on these diseases, and positive proofs of their truly Magical Treatment.
-Thousands of men, who have lost all hope of a cure, are being restored by them to a perfect condition.
+It is a Wonderful Treatment-magical in its effects-positive in its cure.
+All readers, who are suffering from a weakness that blights their life, causing that mental and physical suffering peculiar to Lost Man-hood, should write to the STATE MEDICAL COMPANY, Omaha, Neb., and they will send you absolutely FREE, a valuable paper on these diseases, and positive proofs of their truly MAGICAL TREATMENT.
+Thousends of men, who have lost all hope of a cure, are being restored by them to a per-

-fect condition.
-This Magical Treatment may be taken their directions, or they will at home under their directions, or they will pay railroad fare and hotel bills to all who prefer to go there for treatment, if they fail to cure.
+This MAGICAL TREATMENT may be taken at home under their directions, or they will pay railroad fare and hotel bills to all who prefer to go there for treatment, if they fail to cure.
 They are perfectly reliable; have no Free Prescriptions, Free Cure, Free Sample, or C. O. D. fake.
-They have \$250,000 capital, and guarantee to cure every case they treat or refund every dollar; or their charges may be deposited in a bank to be paid to them when a cure is effected.
-Write them today.
+They have \$250,000 capital, and guarantee to cure every case they treat or refund every dollar; or their charges may be deposited in a bank to be paid to them when a cure is